krnese/AzureDeploy/ARM/arm-training.md

 ### Azure Resource Manager - Demystified

-Throughout this hackathon, you will work through several scenarios and examples, to get a good understanding of how you can configure, deploy and manage your Azure resources at scale, with Azure Resource Manager.

-We will start to cover the basics - just to get you started and level set on what we should accomplish.
-As you proceed through the different labs, things will indeed get a bit more complicated and hectic, but be assured that you will learn a lot and have fun!

-We believe that by having an approach where we go through known, common scenarios to get the right context, it will simplify the learning, and make it more interesting.
-Therefor you will be presented with a high-level scenario in every lab, to better understand the "what" and "why", and we will guide you through the "how".

-The instructor should also be capable of answering **any** question you might have **:-)**

 ### Agenda

 This is an instructor led hackathon, where the trainer will present and demo on Azure Resource Manager.